 How Does Overdraft Protection Work?

-Your bank will cover the difference for you and approve the purchase if you have opted into their overdraft protection program.
+Your bank will cover the difference for you and approve the purchase if you’re enrolled in its overdraft protection program.
 While this might seem like a good thing, it comes at a price.

 A 2014 CFPB study found that most overdraft fees are incurred on transactions of less than $24.
 If you were to extrapolate the numbers and put them in lending terms, taking out a $24 “loan” and paying a median $34 overdraft fee would be the equivalent of taking out a loan with a 17,000% annual interest rate!